idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 # How to run the model

-The model can be run with Griffin in serial or parallel.
+The model can be run with Griffin in serial or parallel respectively with:

-Run it via:

  `griffin-opt -i griffin.i`